-- People were treated with dignity and respect.
+• People were treated with dignity and respect.
 People's privacy and personal spaces were clearly respected by staff.
-The deputy manager asked people for permission before we entered their personal spaces.
-Staff supported people to ensure their personal care needs were carried out in private by ensuring doors were closed when support was required. - Staff supported people to tend to their wellbeing needs in the privacy of their rooms.
-One person's care plans provided clear guidance to staff on how to support the person, including knocking on their door before entry.
-The staff worked with the person to implement clear boundaries to ensure other people's dignity was not compromised. - People's independence was promoted and planned for.
-People where possible were supported through monthly meetings and other ways in which they could be involved in the running of the home.
-For example, people were encouraged by staff to keep their bedrooms clean and tidy and plan their own meals for the week ahead.
+The deputy manager and support staff asked people for permission before we entered their personal spaces.
+Staff supported people to ensure their personal care needs were carried out in private by ensuring doors were closed when support was required.

+• People's independence was promoted and planned for.
+Where possible, people were supported through monthly meetings and other ways in which they could be involved in the running of the home.
+For example, people were encouraged by staff to keep their bedrooms clean and tidy and to plan their own meals for the week ahead.
 People's views on their support had been documented and were followed.
-For example, people were involved in discussing which activities they enjoyed and where possible were involved in discussing incidents and how these incidents could be prevented in future. - People's information was managed confidentially and care records were stored securely in line with the Data Protection Act.
+For example, people were involved in discussing which activities they enjoyed.

+• People's information was kept confidential and care records were stored securely in line with the Data Protection Act.